DCSaunders/autoumpire/README.md

 **Other player activities**
 `ATTEMPT` and `ACCOMP` may add competence in the main game, depending on the configuration.
 Even if not, they may be used to maintain a clearer record of the game.
-`EVENT` can be used to generate a templatefor a generic event in which no attempt or accomplicing occurs, such as a random player report.
+`EVENT` can be used to generate a template for a generic event in which no attempt or accomplicing occurs, such as a random player report.
 It will never add competence.
 ```
 ATTEMPT "Player1"
 ACCOMP "Player1"